Casio have really ‘upped’ their game in the digital piano market over the last few years.

 Playing the instrument delivers the detail expected of top acoustic instruments from the nuance at the keys to the added dimension of intelligent pedaling.

-While Casio have certainly improved the sound authenticity of their piano tones, these still have some lack compared to other brands.
-However I don’t think that their would be terribly many people disappointed with the sound.
+While Casio have certainly improved the sound authenticity of their piano tones, these still have some lack compared to other top electric piano brands.

 Very little else is wrong with this instrument.
 It’s about as good as I would expect an instrument to be in this price range.